epri-dev/Risk-Screening-Tool/README.md

 3. #### Run the application

-	Make sure the .env file is available in the application directory.
-The.env file should contain two variables: DJANGO_KEY and DB_PASSWORD

 	Docker compose file `deft.yml` contain all the required configuration settings to run the containers.
-However, to run the tool from your local laptop (otherwise comment this line using #) you will have to modify and specify the mount path in the docker compose backend volumes  `<your_mount_path>/input:/code/share` to your own path.
+However, to run the tool remotly (otherwise comment this line using #) you will have to modify and specify the mount path in the docker compose backend volumes  `<your_mount_path>/input:/code/share` to your own path.

+	Make sure the .env file is available in the application root directory.
+DB_PASSWORD and DJANGO_KEY variables should be specify.
+To create the env file run `nano .env` and then paste
+        ```
+           DB_PASSWORD=your_secure_db_password_here
+           DJANGO_KEY=your_secure_django_secret_key_here
+        ```

+        Note: To generate a strong Django key, you can use `python -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`

-	Finally, execute `./up.sh` to run the containers and `./down.sh` to stop and remove them.
-Note: you might need priviledges to perform this (e.g., `sudo`)
+	Execute `./up.sh` to run the containers and `./down.sh` to stop and remove them.

+ 	Important: if you are running the application for the first time on your server make sure you create a Django superuser:
+	1. Run the containers `./up.sh`
+	2. Access deft-backend-1 container `docker exec -it deft-backend-1 bash`
+	3. Navigate to Django directory `cd /code/backend`
+	4. Creare superuser `python manage.py createsuperuser`.
+	5. Make sure you update the sysconfig.yml file in your root directory to align with the username and passowrd specify in this step.

+	Note: If you want to delete exisiting volumes to have a fresh start, including configuration settings from DB/Django run `docker-compose -f deft.yml -p deft down -v --remove-orphans` instead of `./down.sh`.

 ### Running Your First Case: DEMO